Trump signs executive order pushing work for welfare

 “I know people that work three jobs and they live next to somebody who doesn’t work at all.
 And the person who is not working at all and has no intention of working at all is making more money and doing better than the person that’s working his and her ass off,” Trump said in November.
 During the campaign, he pledged that, under a Trump administration, families “trapped in welfare” would be “provided with jobs and opportunity.”

+Most people who use the Supplemental Nutrition Assistance Program, or SNAP, who are able to hold jobs do work, but they don’t earn enough to pay for food and cover other expenses.
+According to 2015 data from the Department of Agriculture, 44 percent of the total households using the SNAP program had someone in the family earning money.

-The administration has already made several moves pushing work for Medicaid recipients and those who use the Supplemental Nutrition Assistance Program, or food stamp, program.
+The administration has made several moves pushing work for Medicaid recipients and those who use the SNAP program.

 In January, officials announced that states would be able to impose work requirements for Medicaid.
 And they’ve proposed tightening the existing requirement that able-bodied adults who want to receive SNAP benefits for more than three months at a time must work in some capacity.